pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 If two consecutive statements and/or notices are returned to us for any reason, you agree that we may hold subsequent notices and statements until we receive forwarding information from you.
 Statements and notices held for you will be deemed delivered to you on the date that they are prepared (for held statements), mailed (for returned statements) or otherwise made available to you.
 At our discretion, we may destroy mail that is returned to us as determined to be undeliverable.
 If you have a checking, Checking Plus®, or Checking Plus® (variable rate) line of credit account, you will receive a statement each month and that statement will include information regarding all of your other linked accounts.

-You can arrange to receive separate statements for your linked Citibank accounts by calling CitiPhone Banking® (see the "Contact Us" section of this Manual for telephone numbers).
+You can arrange to receive separate statements for your linked Citibank accounts by calling CitiPhone Banking® (see the 'Contact Us' section of this Manual for telephone numbers).

 Instead of receiving a paper statement through ordinary postal mail, any signer on an account may elect to enroll in our paperless statement service when you are registered on Citibank Online.
 If you elect to use the paperless statement service, we will notify you via email of the availability of your statement on Citibank Online.
 The terms and conditions for the paperless statement service are subject to a separate agreement which you will accept when enrolling in the service and can view at any time on Citibank Online.